edemko/zedo/zedo/README.md

         - [x] stdin is closed
         - [ ] stdout and stderr go to the respective log files
     - [ ] cleanup
-        - [ ] move target files
+        - [x] move target files
-            - [ ] if failure, remove temp file
+            - [x] if failure, remove temp file
+            - [x] if target is phony, do not move output file
-            - [ ] else move temp file to output file
+            - [x] else move temp file to output file
+        - [x] set state in db to "ok" or "fail" on success/fail
+        - [ ] register hash in db if successful
+            - [ ] except if volatile exists, do not hash
         - [ ] handle extra actions
-            - [ ] if phony-record exists, output file
             - [ ] if also-records exist:
                 - [ ] record the script that built it in the db? (so a way can be found to build it even if it doesn't have a script)
                 - META
-        - [ ] set state in db to "ok" or "fail" on success/fail
-        - [ ] register hash in db if successful
     - META
 - [ ] auditing
     - [ ] only use System.Exit routines in the main module